Meechlouch/Workout-Tracker/README.md

 ## :memo: Description

-This is a CRUD application that allows a user to add and complete exercises and by storing user entered data on MongoAtlas database a user can refer back to any such workout.
+This is a full-stack CRUD application that allows a user to add and update exercises using MongoDB to store, track, and manipulate data.
 The dashboard features a GUI of graphs, tracking user workouts for each week.

 ## :camera: Visuals